MushroomObserver/developer-startup/developer-workflow.md

 # developer-workflow #
 This file describes the development workflow for the Mushroom Observer project.
 We use a distributed workflow, known as "Integration-Manager" or "forking" workflow.
 See [Workflow][] below.

-This file assumes that you followed the directions in [README.md][] through [Create a user in the new instance of MO][] including setting up the VM by running `mo-dev /vagrant`.
+This file assumes that you followed the directions in [README.md][] through [Create a user in the new instance of MO][] including setting up the MO development environment by running `mo-dev /vagrant`.

 ## Configure Github and Git ##
 - On [Github][], fork (create your own copy of) the [Official MO Repo][]. <br>